-The generation of high-quality genome assemblies is crucial for their thorough characterisation and use as reliable reference sequences.
-However, the use of short reads produced by traditional sequencing technologies can make assembly a complex computational challenge, producing highly fragmented, incomplete sequences.
-As short reads cannot span important genomic regions such as repeats and structural variants, these may be incorrectly assembled.
-In contrast, nanopore technology enables the generation of long and ultra-long sequencing reads (current record >4 Mb), that can span complex genomic regions, delivering more complete, structurally accurate genomes.
+High-quality genome assemblies are crucial for their use as reliable reference sequences.
+However, the short reads produced by traditional sequencing technologies lead to highly fragmented, incomplete assemblies.
+Short reads cannot span important genomic regions such as repeats and structural variants, resulting in them being assembled incorrectly.
+In contrast, nanopore technology can deliver long and ultra-long sequencing reads (current record >4 Mb), that can span complex genomic regions, enabling the generation of highly contiguous genome assemblies.

 Generate more contiguous genome assemblies using long sequencing reads

-Genome assembly using short-read sequencing data is computationally demanding, and due to the lack of read overlap, tends to produce fragmented assemblies.
-Large structural variants, repeat sequences, and GC-rich regions are challenging to accurately assemble with short-read sequencing technology.
-Nanopore technology sequences the entire length of DNA (or RNA) presented to the pore, meaning read length is equal to fragment length (Figure 1).
-As a result, read length can be optimised by fragment size selection during sample preparation to suit specific genomes and assembly challenges.
-Longer read lengths allow genomes to be sequenced using fewer fragments, and the greater overlap between reads enables easier de novo genome assembly.
-The longest DNA fragment sequenced to date using nanopore technology is 4.2 Mb, which was achieved using the recently released Ultra-Long DNA Sequencing Kit.
+Large structural variants, repeat sequences, and GC-rich regions are challenging to accurately characterise with short-read sequencing technology, and the resulting genome assemblies tend to be fragmented due to the lack of read overlap.
+Nanopore technology routinely generates sequencing reads that are tens of kilobases in length, and is also capable of sequencing ultra-long libraries (i.e. read N50 of >100 kb; Figure 1).
+The greater overlap between ultra-long reads enables easier de novo genome assembly.
+The longest DNA fragment sequenced to date using nanopore technology is 4.2 Mb, which was achieved using the Ultra-Long DNA Sequencing Kit.
 The long-read capability of nanopore sequencing not only enables accurate delineation of complex genomic regions such as repeats and structural variants, but also the sequencing of smaller microbial genomes in single reads — negating the need for assembly entirely (see poster).

 Comprehensive genomic analysis, including direct detection of modified bases